 Thriving Printmaking Culture Continues Year-round

 Tashara and Jasmin gingerly etch on their easy cut blocks.
-Teela rolls a deep shade of purple on her pattern ever so delicately.
+Tela rolls a deep shade of purple on her pattern ever so delicately.
 “It’s our first time to try printmaking,” Tashara says.
-“But we’ve been going to YOUmedia since freshman year,” Teela jumps into the conversation.
+“But we’ve been going to YOUmedia since freshman year,” Tela jumps into the conversation.

 The three young ladies consider themselves casual artists but participate in art workshops often.
 “I like learning something new.
 Before going to YOUmedia, art intimidated me.
 I felt I had to be some prodigy to do it.
 Thanks to Jeff, I’m not scared of painting or drawing or printmaking anymore!
 I enjoy just being able to finish my work,” Tashara says in candor.
 As she peels back the paper with her geometric design in crimson red, she gasps audibly and exclaims, “That is so cool!
 I made that.”